sclosaf/NonSense-Generator/docs/Manual.md

 - **Quit**

 ### HOW THE CODE WORKS
-The application provides a basic CLI for the user, into which execute the selected command (or its shortcut), once the command is chosen and typed press Enter (the following informations will be available with the command info, once into the application):
+The application provides a basic CLI for the user, in which the selected command (or its shortcut) can be executed; once the command is chosen and typed press Enter (the following informations will be available with the command info, once into the application):

 - **Default**